 That Austen, with her witty self-deprecation, is – like her novels – so very “English” is a clue to her continuing popularity in England, but what about the United States, where Jane Austen is a multimillion dollar industry, giving employment to academics, actors, film-makers and writers?
-Rachel M. Brownstein’s platitudinous answer to this question concludes her book:
+Rachel M. Brownstein’s platitudinous answer to this question concludes her new book, Why Jane Austen?:

 Jane Austen is the focal point of nostalgia… not only for Heritage England… but also for a world that seemed more comprehensible and coherent, and for the novel itself in its youth and vigour, the novel endowed (as it appears in retrospect) with an integrity, innocence, health and prosperity, a hopefulness and seriousness of purpose, that has been or is being lost.

-Brownstein and William Deresiewicz are among the latest American writers to capitalise on the popularity of Jane Austen in the United States.
+Brownstein and William Deresiewicz, author of A Jane Austen Education: How Six Novels Taught Me About Love, Friendship, and the Things that Really Matter, are among the latest American writers to capitalise on the popularity of Jane Austen in the United States.
 Their claim on our attention, however – that their subject is Jane Austen – is a ruse to buttonhole us about themselves.
 Both write with the breezy informality of the blog.

 So we learn that throughout her long academic career, Professor Brownstein has been teaching courses on Austen’s novels and keeping abreast of what she calls “Jane-o-mania” in all its manifestations.
 Part memoir, part “biographical criticism,” part catalogue, her book characterises Jane Austen as a teacher whose books impart lessons about life: “In Pride and Prejudice, Elizabeth had learned to put thinking above feeling, and so did I, by reading about her.”
 Brownstein’s free-flowing prose, studded with rhetorical questions (like her title) and digressions, brings to mind the garrulous Miss Bates of Emma.
 She tells us that she tells her students “about the coteries of so-called Janeites, a term coined by the English literary critic George Saintsbury, and the gallant gentlemen Virginia Woolf wrote about who felt about criticism of their darling as they would feel about an insult to one of their aunts (these were gay guys, they guess).”

-William Deresiewicz’s A Jane Austen Education is a chatty memoir about the self-transformation wrought by reading Jane Austen.
+William Deresiewicz’s book is a chatty memoir about the self-transformation wrought by reading Jane Austen.
 The banalities Deresiewicz learned from each of her six novels are summed up on the back cover:

 Emma: Pay attention to the everyday things; Pride and Prejudice: You aren’t born perfect; Northanger Abbey: Stay awake: don’t take things for granted; Mansfield Park: Being entertained is not the same thing as being happy; Persuasion: Be honest with your friends; Sense and Sensibility: Love is about growing up, not staying young.